Marcus Zegarowski: Personal life

 Zegarowski's older half-brother, Michael Carter-Williams, played in the National Basketball Association (NBA) and was named NBA Rookie of the Year in 2014.
 His older sister, Masey, plays NCAA Division I basketball for Bryant.
 Zegarowski has a twin brother, Max, who also plays Division I basketball for Stonehill College.
-Both his parents, Zach and Amanda, played basketball in high school, and Amanda is a basketball coach.
+Both his parents, Zach and Amanda (Mandy), played basketball in high school, and Mandy is a basketball coach.